 You want a wood floor for your shop.
 You want it basic and you want it cheap.
 But you keep coming up empty.
 What are your options?
-Rated from worst to best, here are 6 options, with the 6th option being the clear winner.
+Rated from worst to best, here are six options, with the top option being the clear winner.

 Eliminate any type of engineered wood from your thoughts.
-Engineered wood's thin, top wood veneer isn't the best protection against falling hammers.
-Expensive and a poor choice.
-No.
+Engineered wood's thin, top wood veneer isn't good protection against falling hammers.
+Expensive and a poor choice, this is a clear "no."

 At one time, if you wanted solid hardwood, you got it unfinished and it was your responsibility to site-finish it.
 Better techniques evolved for pre-finishing wood flooring.
 Urethane-based coatings meant that manufacturers could impregnate the wood with a nearly shell-like finish, enabling the finishing process to happen in a factory, not your home.

 This expensive option, usually $3.25 and up, is better suited for living areas than a shop.
-I have dropped hammers on pre-finished and the result is not pretty.
+Dropped hammers on pre-finished floors is not pretty.

-As Dan McMillan of Carlisle Floors told me, one problem with pre-finished flooring is that this urethane finish must be chemically stripped before you can refinish it.
+Dan McMillan of Carlisle Floors has said that one problem with pre-finished flooring is that this urethane finish must be chemically stripped before you can refinish it.

-Orient strand board, that amalgam of resin-bound wood chips, is a cheap and dense option for your shop floor.
+Orient strand board, that amalgam of resin-bound wood chips, is an ugly and cheap dense option for your shop floor.
 But it chips off easily and swells with prolonged contact with moisture.
 Not only that, the rough surface is hard to sweep.
-OSB is good only as a sub-surface for another flooring.
+OSB is good only as a sub-surface for other flooring.
 Not recommended.

 Plywood is a stronger and more dependable choice than OSB.
-The bad part is that plywood loves to splinter.
-Recommended for areas of heavy use (storage of lawn mowers, shovels, sledges, etc.).
-Yes, you can use it for a workshop, but be sure never to walk in bare feet!
+The bad part is that durable and cheap plywood loves to splinter.
+It is recommended for areas of heavy use (storage of lawn mowers, shovels, sledges, etc.).
+Yes, you can use it for a workshop, but be sure never to walk around in bare feet.

 Lower grades of hardwood flooring may be best suited for your shop.
 They straddle the line between cheap/rough and nice/acceptable.
 In the end, it's all a matter of personal preferences and needs.